-As the Duty Officer, you are responsible for everything that goes on at the Club.
+As the Duty Officer, you are responsible for everything that goes on at the Club on the day of your duty.
 You are expected to use your judgement to ensure safety considerations are always paramount.

 Please ensure that both patrol boats, if available, are ready to use at all times irrespective of weather conditions.
+They should be pumped out (if needed) and fuel levels checked at the start of your duty.
 Ensure that your Duty Team know their roles and are familiar with using the patrol boats.
 No club members should use the patrol boats without your express permission.
 Please ensure that the maximum number of persons in each patrol boat and on the ferry is not exceeded i.e. including the helm – up to 10 in Benn 1, up to 8 in Garrick of Hampton and up to 14 on the ferry.